nomomon/bayes-feed/README.md

 ## Story

-In December I got back into reading as my main source of info and ran into a recommender that used Naïve Bayes to filter an RSS feed.
-I wanted the same thing for myself: one place to read feeds, with a classifier that learns from my reactions.
+I built **this web version first.** In December I got back into reading as my main source of info and ran into a recommender that used Naïve Bayes to filter an RSS feed.
+I wanted the same thing: one place to read feeds, with a classifier that learns from my reactions.

 I tried a Telegram bot first and hit a lot of errors.
-Then PocketBase for the backend, but it was still in beta and missing stuff.
-I switched to Next.js + MUI + Firebase and wrapped the first version in about 11 hours.
-Later I deployed it on Vercel, then paid Heroku, then on a server on my own phone—none of that was the “free, simple app” I had in mind, so I rewrote it as a React Native app and shipped an APK.
-This repo is the web version that’s still live on Vercel.
+Then PocketBase for the backend, but it was still in beta.
+I switched to Next.js + MUI + Firebase and wrapped this version in about 11 hours.
+Deployed on Vercel, then tried paid Heroku and a server on my own phone—still not the free, simple app I had in mind.
+So I rewrote Bayes Feed as a **React Native app** and shipped an APK; that's **[bayes-feed-android](https://github.com/nomomon/bayes-feed-android)**.

-One caveat: Firebase read usage can hit limits if you’re not careful with how you query.
-Storing all word counts in a single document is one way to cut down reads; I didn’t get to that here.
+One caveat on this web app: Firebase read usage can hit limits if you're not careful.
+Storing all word counts in a single document is one way to cut down reads; I didn't get to that here.

 ---